stepzen-dev/stepzen-vercel-starter-template/README.md

 If you created this app by clonning the starter repo with the "Deploy to Vercel" button, your Vercel project already has the `STEPZEN_ACCOUNT` and `STEPZEN_API_KEY` environment variables correctly defined.
 The StepZen Vercel integtaion does that for you, and you do not need to make any extra actions.

 If you deploy this repo to another hosting, please make sure to define the `STEPZEN_ACCOUNT` and `STEPZEN_API_KEY` environment variables in your deployment / hosting admin panel.

+## "Getting started" explained

+This section explains step-by-step what happens under the hood when running the steps from the [Getting started](#getting-started) section above.

+- `npm i -g stepzen`

+  Install the [`stepzen`](https://www.npmjs.com/package/stepzen) npm package into your system (globally).
+It comes with the `stepzen` command line tool, which is what you can later use to run commands like `stepzen login`.

+- `stepzen login`

+  Log in with your StepZen account name and an admin key so that StepZen CLI could act on your behalf.
+You can always check your login status with `stepzen whoami` and log out with `stepzen logout`.

+- `npm run dev`

+  Start both NextJS and StepZen development servers for your project using the `concurrently` npm package.
+Both servers run in parallel and print logs into the same terminal window.
+Each line starts with either `[StepZen]` or `[NextJS]`, telling you which source it comes from.
+Terminating the task with `Ctrl+C` / `Cmd+C` stops both dev servers.

+  The StepZen development server watches for GraphQL schema changes inside the `./stepzen` folder, and automatically redeploys the schema to the StepZen cloud on every change.
+You can start this server separately with the `stepzen start --dir ./stepzen` command.

+  The NextJS development server watches for NextJS source file change, and automatically updates the web page in the browser on every change.
+You can start this server separately with the `npx next dev` command.

+  See the exact logic in `package.json`.

 ## Code-completion in GraphQL code